rm-hull/luma.led_matrix/doc/python-usage.rst

 Alternatively, the device configuration may configured with ``width=W`` and ``height=H``.
 These dimensions denote the number of LEDs in the all the daisychained devices.
-The width *must* be a multiple of 8, and currently, height *must* only be 8.
-This has future scope for arranging in blocks in, say 3x3 or 5x2 matrices.
+The width and height *must* both be multiples of 8: this has scope for arranging in blocks in, say 3x3 or 5x2 matrices (24x24 or 40x16 pixels, respectively).

 .. code:: python